 Prayer for Graduates: Courage to Persevere

 Lord, give our graduates courage to persevere, especially in these uncertain times.
-Never let them never turn from giving You first place in their lives.
-You understand their weaknesses, but offer grace and strength.
-So assure them that failures can be the steppingstone to success, and that the only kind of approval that really matters is the acceptance and unconditional love You offer them.
+Never let them turn from giving You first place in their lives.
+You understand their weaknesses, but You offer grace and strength.
+Assure them that failures can be the stepping stones to success and that the only kind of approval that really matters is the acceptance and unconditional love You offer them.

 We pray that these coming days will not bring a daze for them, but a strong sense of dependency on You, Lord.
 Strengthen their faith in You, and deliver them from temptations to doubt, fear, or second guess.
 You never have, and You never will abandon or let them down.

 Prayer for Graduates: Purpose, Protection, and Peace

 May Your Word capture our graduates’ minds and hearts as never before and offer them positive solutions with victorious results.
 Use this time of adversity to mold their character into men and women after Your own heart.
 Protect them as never before from the harm of negative thoughts or the onslaught of discouraging advice.

 May nothing formed against them be allowed to prosper.
 Instead, develop the positive qualities of leadership in them that they will need to press on and complete Your purpose for their lives.
 Fill them with a thirst to know You more, to love others more, and to make a difference in their world for You.

 Make Your face shine on these, our graduating seniors.
 Give them peace, because You are our Peace, and be gracious unto them.
 Let Your mercy and favor rest on them, and may their lights shine so bright that others will see Your reflection in our graduates daily.

 In this prayer for graduates, we also pray for every parent, grandparent, friend, or relative of these young men and women.
 Lord, whisper Your encouragement to them as well.
 Thank You for the creative thoughtfulness of so many who are trying to congratulate these seniors in special ways.